 H44 was sold in 1944 and was broken up at Troon in February 1945.

 H49 was built by William Beardmore and Company, Dalmuir.
 She was laid down on 15 July 1919 and commissioned on 25 October 1919.
 H49 sailed from Harwich on the 17th of October 1940 with orders to patrol off Texel, on the Dutch coast.
 At 15.10 on the 17th, west of Texel island, the submarine sighted a German anti-submarine flotilla of five vessels at a distance of 3000 yards; the flotilla also spotted the submarine.
 H49 immediately dived to 60 feet and depth charges began to fall around her.
 The submarine endured over two hours of depth charge attacks until 1850 when a large oil slick was sighted on the surface by the attacking vessels marking the end of H49.
-There was only one survivor.
+There was only one survivor, Leading Stoker George William Oliver from Hartlepool.
+He was rescued by German trawlers and spent the rest of the war as a POW at Marlag M.

 H50 was built by William Beardmore and Company, Dalmuir.
 She was laid down on 23 January 1918 and was commissioned on 3 February 1920.
 H50 was one of seven ships to survive to the end of World War II .
 She was sold for scrapping in July 1945 in Troon.